glrta/week7-BGJK/README.md

 ## Project brief

 To build a REST API that delivers FAC19 icebreakers(?), inspired by the morning check-ins and afternoon checkouts.
-We thought it would be a great idea to buld something on this.
+We thought it would be a great idea to build something on this.

 ## What our API does